Vishnuteja-Surla/Breakout-with-DQN-and-A3C/DQN/README.md

 This section implements a reinforcement learning agent that learns to play the classic Atari game Breakout using the Duelling Deep Q-Network (Duelling DQN) algorithm implemented in PyTorch.

+## Overview:-
-**Overview:** The Duelling DQN architecture is a variation of the Deep Q-Network (DQN) algorithm, which is a deep reinforcement learning technique that uses a deep neural network to approximate the Q-function, which represents the expected future reward for each possible action in a given state.
+The Duelling DQN architecture is a variation of the Deep Q-Network (DQN) algorithm, which is a deep reinforcement learning technique that uses a deep neural network to approximate the Q-function, which represents the expected future reward for each possible action in a given state.
 The Duelling DQN architecture separates the network into two streams: one that estimates the state value function, and another that estimates the advantage function for each action.
 This allows the network to learn a more stable and accurate Q-function, leading to improved performance on various Atari games, including Breakout.

-**Features:-**
+## Features:-

 - Duelling DQN architecture implemented in PyTorch
 - Experience replay buffer for efficient training